ThanosApostolou/solus-mate-unstable-repository/README.md

 # solus-mate-unstable-repository
 Repository for solus with the latest development mate packages.
-For build proccedure see this github repository: https://github.com/ThanosApostolou/solus-mate-unstable-ypkg/blob/master/README.md

 # Enable repository
 Run:
 ```